kmrosiek/flutter-weather-app/README.md

 # Weather App
-Weather app uses Open Weather Map to fetch information about weather in cities.
+The weather app uses Open Weather Map to fetch information about the weather in cities.

 # Table of contents
 1. [Demo](#demo)